 LSE FMG Discussion Paper No. 696

-In many bilateral transactions, the seller fears being underpaid because her outside option is better known to the buyer.
-We rationalize a variety of observed contracts as solutions to such smart buyer problems.
-The key to these solutions is to grant the seller upside participation.
-In contrast, the lemons problem calls for offering the buyer downside protection.
-Yet in either case, the seller (buyer) receives a convex (concave) claim.
-Thus, contracts commonly associated with the lemons problem can equally well be manifestations of the smart buyer problem.
-Though, the two information asymmetries have opposite cross-sectional implications.
+We study transactions in which sellers fears being underpaid because their outside option is better known to the buyer.
+We rationalize various observed contracts as solutions to such smart buyer problems.
+Key to these solutions is granting the seller upside participation.
+In contrast, the lemons problem calls for granting the buyer downside protection.
+But, in either case, the seller (buyer) receives a convex (concave) claim.
+Thus, contracts usually associated with the lemons problem, such as debt or cash-equity offers, can be equally well manifestations of the smart buyer problem, although the two information asymmetries have opposite cross-sectional implications.

-Keywords: Bilateral trade, asymmetric information, royalties, cash-equity offers, debt-equity swaps, contingent value rights, commissions, lemons problem
+Keywords: Bilateral trade, asymmetric information, royalties, cash-equity offers, security design, contingent value rights, commissions, lemons problem